cap-js-community/event-queue/docs/use-as-cap-outbox/index.md

 Event-queue follows a priority order when applying clustering:

-1. It first checks for an action-specific implementation (e.g., `clusterQueueEntries.sendMail`).
+1. It first checks for an action-specific implementation (e.g., `eventQueueCluster.sendMail`).
-2. If none is found, it falls back to the general implementation (`clusterQueueEntries`).
+2. If none is found, it falls back to the general implementation (`eventQueueCluster`).
 3. If neither is implemented, no clustering is performed.

 ## Register hook for exceeded events retries